Jock McLaren: World War II

 Surprisingly, McLaren wished to remain behind, as transfer to a formal unit would not only inhibit his actions and desire for revenge, but his age would preclude participation in combat.
 Except for a short leave in Australia toward the end of the war, he spent most of the war years serving as a coastwatcher and guerrilla leader.
 He participated in numerous raids on the Japanese, sometimes in command of small, heavily armed, coastal vessels.
 At one time, he radioed information on a ship carrying 3,000 Japanese troops to another island.
 Most of the troops were killed or drowned when American submarines sank the ship.
 The rest were killed by Filipinos as the Japanese survivors reached shore exhausted and in no condition to fight.
 McLaren's numerous land and sea guerrilla actions so disrupted Japanese operations that eventually the Japanese placed a reward of 70,000 pesos on McLaren's head.

+In August of 1944 he conducted an appendectomy on himself without anaesthesia of any kind, using only a pocket knife and a mirror.
+He then proceeded to suture himself with what he had on hand - "jungle fibre".

 During one period of his service in the Philippines, McLaren commandeered a 26-foot whaleboat that he called The Bastard.
 McLaren and his crew often used surprise to their advantage, entering Japanese-controlled ports in broad daylight, to fire at supply vessels and piers with machine guns and a mortar, before retreating.

 As senior officers at both the guerrilla unit and army levels began to appreciate his initiative and dependability, he was often assigned to make small unit and solo forays into Japanese held areas for intelligence.
 Toward the end of the war, high-level U.S. and Australian commands relied on him to penetrate Japanese areas in the Philippines and former Dutch colonies ahead of planned invasions for the latest intelligence and to scout possible enemy routes of retreat which could then be interdicted.
 As a member of the American forces in the Philippines, McLaren was under U.S. command.
 However, on 20 April 1945, upon the request of the Australians who had a need for his talents, General Robert L. Eichelberger personally signed an order releasing McLaren back to Australian command.